- NATIONALISM

 Congress shall make no law respecting an establishment of religion… Amendment 1

 Well, I was told, “religion” back then didn’t mean religions, like Christianity, Islam, Buddhism, and so forth.
-It meant the particular way one practiced one’s faith.
-How one was Christian: Were you following the Church of England’s customs, or were you Quaker, Methodist, Baptist, Presbyterian, Mennonite, or any of the other Christian sects?
-Basically Congress wasn’t allowed to muddle in the ways you could be Christian.
-But you were generally expected to be Christian.
+It meant the particular way Christians practiced their Christianity.
+How one was religious; how one specifically expressed their faith.
+Did you follow the Church of England’s customs, or the Church of Scotland’s?
+Were you Quaker, Methodist, Baptist, Presbyterian, Mennonite, nonconformist, or some other Christian sect?
+Basically Congress wasn’t allowed to muddle in the many different ways you could be Christian.
+But American society generally expected you to be Christian.

-So the myth, according to Christian nationalists, is that the United States was founded to be Christian… and by and large has actually been Christian.
-Yeah there have been aberrations, like the
+So the myth, according to Christian nationalists, is the United States was founded by Christians for Christians, to be Christian.
+And by and large has actually been Christian.
+Yeah there have been aberrations, like

-But Christian nationalists insist we’ve always been Christian—and the reason for America’s various problems today, is we aren’t.
-So we need to go back to being Christian.
+But Christian nationalists insist we’ve always been Christian.
+And the reason for America’s various problems today, is we’ve violated our forebears’ covenants with God.
+Hence we need to go back to being Christian.
 We need to elect good Christians to public office, and have ’em ban

 Yeah, it’s hypocrisy.